-This typical interview question scares most job seekers.
-Nobody like to talk about their weaknesses, especially if they try to impress someone and get the job.
-What’s more, we can always see the weaknesses of the others, but we often struggle to identify our own weak spots.
-All in all, it’s a difficult question for many of us.
+We do not like to talk about our weaknesses, especially if we try to impress someone, and get the job.
+What is more, we can always tell the weaknesses of the others, our friends and partners, but we often struggle to recognize our own weak spots.
+So how to deal with this interview question?

-- ability to understand the needs of the others
+- Ability to understand the needs of other people

 Not all weaknesses matter

-I have good communication skills, and I do not have a problem to talk to anybody.
-On the other hand, I struggle to manage people, to lead them.
-I plan to work on my management skills in the future, to improve on my weaknesses.
+I have good communication skills, and I do not have a problem talking to anybody.
+This helps me to deliver a good customer service.
+On the other hand, I struggle to manage people and to lead them.
+I would like to work on my management skills in the future, in my free time.